Last updated on February 23rd, 2021 at 12:39 pm

 The Key West cemetery is a lot like the city itself: quirky, crowded, colorful and full of history.

-It’s free, of course, and makes a great stop on a tour of Key West.
+It’s free, of course, and makes a great stop on an off-the-beaten-path tour of Key West.

 The Key West Cemetery is at the center of Old Town – halfway between the Historic Key West Seaport and West Martello Tower.
 It has several entrances, but you should make a point to start at the northwest corner at Passover Lane and Angela Street because a small office there has excellent free walking tour guides.